sshikov/gradle-wdc-plugins/gradle-svnkit/trunk/README.txt

 - Gradle 0.9 rc1
 - SvnKit 1.3.4

+Build gradle-svnkit.jar from the Gradle SvnKit project.

-Once, all required components have been downloadedk and installed, then:
+Once, all required components have been downloaded and installed, then:
 - Copy the gradle-svnkit.jar and the svnkit.jar in the plugins folder of gradle (<gradle-root>/lib/plugins)
 - Add the plugin to the projects that should be stored in a Subversion repository apply plugin: 'svnkit'